- Docs

 Direct Site Access

-User accounts that are created directly within a child site can interact with the child site by authenticating directly with that site.
-They can use all of the features they have permission to access.
+User accounts created directly within a child site interact with the child site by authenticating directly with that site.

 Using API Keys with Child Sites

-API Keys are linked to just one site.
-It doesn’t matter if the key is for the whole site or for one user - it only works with the site it was made for.
+API Keys are linked to exactly 1 site.
+It doesn’t matter if the key is for the whole site or for 1 user - it only works with the site it was made for.
 If an API key was made for a parent site, it can only be used with that parent site.
 If it was made for a child site, it only works with that child site.